-I’m about to start a new 21 day eating program and, to be honest, it’s bringing up a bit of resistance.
-Today’s post digs into that topic of the diet mentality, along with a gentle reminder of why diets don’t work.
+I’m about to start a new 21-day eating program and, to be honest, it’s bringing up a bit of resistance.
+Today’s post digs into the topic of the diet mentality, along with a gentle reminder of why diets don’t work.
+Let’s dive in.

-By this stage you know that I’m no fan of dieting.
-So it’s with mixed emotions that, for the next 21 days, I’ll be following a rather strict eating plan for the next three weeks.
+By this stage, you know that I’m no fan of dieting.
+So it’s with mixed emotions that I’ve decided to follow a somewhat strict eating plan for the next three weeks.

-For the past few years I’ve been struggling with some aspects of my health.
-Despite my “good” eating, exercise and sleep habits, I still often feel like I’ve been hit by a semi-trailer.
+For the past few years, I’ve been struggling with some aspects of my health.
+Despite eating well, exercising appropriately and getting to bed on time, I often feel like a semi-trailer has hit me.

 - Wine & champagne.